Cwantic/Documentation/Explorer/Study.md

 ![Image](../Images/Study11.jpg)

 {: .warning }
->ATTENTION, only version 2.0.0 or higher bst files can be imported.
+>ATTENTION, only version 2.0.0 or higher *.bst files can be imported.
 If the file version is too old, we recommand to open it with a recent BEAMSTRESS and save the model again.

 ### 4.4 Python